RedReservoir/gori-deep-train/docs/scripts/analysis/training_pipeline_loss_plots/index.md

 # training_pipeline_loss_plots

-The `training_pipeline_loss_plots.py` script is for generating loss plots of an experiment run in the `ya-deep-style` framework.
+The `training_pipeline_loss_plots.py` script is for generating loss plots of an experiment run in the `gori-deep-train` project.
 The status of the experiment run is not relevant, plots can be generated mid-training.

 ---